Yellowstone Packing List (2026): What to Pack for Every Season

 • Binoculars or a spotting scope (a must-have for wildlife watching; you can rent from Optics Yellowstone in Gardiner)

-• Silicone rings (outdoor-travel friendly and good for cold weather)
+• Silicone rings (outdoor-travel friendly and especially good for winter travel when fingers shrink)

-• Lightweight gloves, buff, and earmuffs (good for chilly mornings or windy summits)
+• Lightweight gloves, buff, and earmuffs (particularly good for chilly mornings or windy summits)

-• Dash Cam (the Rove Dash Cam is great for capturing scenery and the occasional bison jam)
+• Dash Cam (the Rove Dash Cam is our favorite for effortlessly capturing scenery… and the occasional bison jam!)

-• Swimsuit (for Yellowstone Hot Springs near Gardiner, MT)
+• Swimsuit (if you’re planning to soak at Yellowstone Hot Springs near Gardiner, MT)

 If you’re planning to hike while visiting Yellowstone, here’s what we bring on trails:

-What to Pack for Yellowstone in Spring or Fall
+What to Pack When Visiting Yellowstone in Spring or Fall

 • Warm pants or joggers (I wear lined joggers from Athleta; Jon loves the Coalatree Evolution joggers)

-• On cooler days, we’ll wear a thermal base top instead of tanks (layers are still your friend during shoulder seasons)
+• On cooler days, we’ll wear a thermal base top instead of tanks (remember: layers are the most important Yellowstone packing rule year-round)

 • Rain jacket

-• Hiking boots (if you’re hiking early in the spring season or late in the fall season, there may be snow on the trails, so consider traction cleats)
+• Traction cleats (these are great if you’re hiking early in the spring season or late in the fall season when snow lingers on hiking trails)

 FAQ: Packing for Yellowstone National Park